Author GuidelinesAIMS AND SCOPE

 TABLES, FIGURES, VIDEO FILES, AND SUPPORTING INFORMATION

-AoB PLANTS is an open-access, online journal that publishes peer-reviewed articles on all aspects of basic and applied plant biology, with an intensifying focus on environmental biology.
+AoB PLANTS is an open-access, online journal that publishes peer-reviewed articles on all aspects of environmental and evolutionary plant biology.
 Published by Oxford University Press, this non-profit journal provides a fast-track pathway for publishing high-quality research in an open-access environment, where papers are available online to anyone, anywhere, free of charge.
 The taxonomic scope of AoB PLANTS spans the full gamut of vascular and non-vascular plants, as well as other taxa that influence these organisms.

 AoB PLANTS publishes plant-focused research that has been rigorously conducted, analysed and summarized, and placed within a strong conceptual framework.
 Articles must clearly state and effectively evaluate specific research questions and hypotheses (largely descriptive papers are discouraged).
 Although authors must discuss the novelty and significance of their work, the journal bases decisions to accept or reject papers solely on scientific rigour and leaves judgements about the wider importance of published works to the scientific community.
 In addition, the journal believes that the personal characteristics of authors (e.g., gender, ethnicity, home institution, seniority, reputation, etc.) should not influence how manuscripts are handled during the review process.
 Thus, since its establishment, AoB PLANTS has evaluated manuscripts using a double-blind process, wherein the identities of both authors and reviewers are not revealed during peer review.